 Saturated fats make up 35% of total fat intake in the US (39).
 Intakes were believed to remain the same between 1909 and 2000, but between 1995-2005, intake levels declined (40).
-From 1960 to 2000, intake of polyunsaturated fats increased significantly (41).
+From 1960 to 2000, the intake of polyunsaturated fats increased significantly (41).
 As intake of MCFAs is relatively low in the US diet, intake of long-chain saturated fatty acids (LCFAs) predominates total intake of saturated fat.

-Short chain fatty acids (SCFAs) and MCFA’s in coconut oil are metabolized differently from LCFAs found in beef and dairy.
+Short-chain fatty acids (SCFAs) and MCFAs in coconut oil are metabolized differently from LCFAs found in beef and dairy.

 SCFAs and MCFAs are absorbed into the portal vein where they are metabolized in the liver for energy at less calories per gram than LCFAs (1; 6; 42).
 Unlike LCFAs, SCFAs and MCFAs do not need to be transported through the lymphatic system by chylomicrons.
 They do not require carnitine for transport into the cell, and do not require bile acids to be absorbed ( 6; 42; 43; 44).
 MCFAs are also burned for energy as fast as glucose (45).

 MCFAs have thermogenic properties that may help support energy utilization and fat oxidation (46; 47, 48).
-In addition to the thermogenic increase in calorie burning, MCFAs may induce greater satiety after eating, and help maintain healthy weight when compared to other saturated fatty acids (44, 46; 49).
+In addition to the thermogenic increase in calorie burning, MCFAs may induce greater satiety after eating and help maintain a healthy weight when compared to other saturated fatty acids (44, 46; 49).
 Improvements in body composition have been reported in men, while there are mixed results for women (47; 50).
 Increased body weight is a risk factor for heart disease.

-As medium chain triglycerides found in coconut oil are metabolised to energy in the form of ketones – coconut oil is an excellent source of non-glucose energy, which may also offer heart-protective properties, especially in the brain where capillary beds can be especially sensitive to unhealthy levels of glucose.
+As medium chain triglycerides found in coconut oil are metabolized to energy in the form of ketones – coconut oil is an excellent source of non-glucose energy, which may also offer heart-protective properties, especially in the brain where capillary beds can be especially sensitive to unhealthy levels of glucose.

-Despite the unique differences in metabolism for SCFAs, MCFAs, and LCFAs, the AHA, USDA, and ADA (AND) recommend diets low in all saturated fats (<7-10% saturated fat) to reduce incidence of cardiovascular disease (51; 52; 53).
+Despite the unique differences in metabolism for SCFAs, MCFAs, and LCFAs, the AHA, USDA, and ADA (AND) recommend diets low in all saturated fats (<7-10% saturated fat) to reduce the incidence of cardiovascular disease (51; 52; 53).